 You also may want to think about whether you would you like to experience other activities in addition to skiing and snowboarding such as sledding, spa or water park if you’d prefer not to be on the slopes all day and you’d like to spend some family time at the resort.

-Unless you are booking an all-inclusive ski tour package (including everything from flight to accommodation to transport), you will be booking each of them independently.
+Unless you are booking an all-inclusive ski tour package (including everything from flight to accommodation to transport), you will be booking each of them separately.

-It’s highly recommended that you hire a private transfer to the ski resort from/to the airport or from/to your accommodation if you’re in a large group and reserve your accommodation and transport in advance.
+It’s highly recommended that you hire a private transfer to the ski resort from/to the airport or from/to your accommodation if you’re in a large group.
 And make sure you book everything in advance before hopping on your plane during the peak season.

-Check out the best transfer services to the best ski resorts offered on Trazy.com below.
+Check out the best private transfer services to the best ski resorts offered on Trazy.com below.

 For those who want to stay an overnight at a Korean ski resort, here are the most recommended packages that include an accommodation and let.
 Pick according to your taste!